What is hyperfocus?

 Just about anyone can slip into hyperfocus, but it is primarily a mental state in people with ADHD, like myself, where a person can concentrate so intensely on a task, they can block out everything else.
 ADHD is not necessarily a deficit of attention, as is so commonly thought, but rather a problem with regulating one’s attention span to a task.
 So, while mundane tasks may be difficult to focus on, others may be completely absorbing.

 What is the cause of hyperfocus?
-It may be because the ADHD brain is thought to result from abnormally low levels of a neurotransmitter called dopamine, which is normally active in the brain’s frontal lobes and is linked to reward and attention.
-The faulty brain circuits can make it harder for the person to “shift gears” to take up boring but necessary tasks, and ironically easier for them to be both distracted and to be hyperfocused.
+It may be because ADHD brain is thought to result from abnormally low levels of a neurotransmitter called dopamine, which is normally active in the brain’s frontal lobes and is linked to reward and attention.
+The faulty brain circuits can make it harder for the person to “shift gears” to take up a boring but necessary tasks, and ironically easier for them to be both distracted and to be hyperfocused.

 A person in a hyperfocused state doesn’t notice the hours passing by as they play a sport or zero in on a project or a job.
-Because they’re so absorbed, they can often get more done more quickly than others.
+Because they’re so absorbed, they can often get more done quicker than others.
 Due to their extreme focus, they may also increase their aptitude at certain tasks which they find particularly relevant, as well as refine things that captivate their interest.

 People with hyperfocus can have tunnel vision or operate in what some people call “the zone” or a “flow state.”
 They even might experience a kind of ecstasy and barely need to consciously think for the work to “flow” out.
 At its best, hyperfocus can be a trance-like altered state of total absorption and effortless concentration.
-In a work or job situation, these attributes are also linked to productivity, motivation and company loyalty .
+In a work or job situation, these attributes are also linked to productivity, motivation, and company loyalty.

-Athletes can sometimes feel like they are in the zone or a trance-like state when they can’t hear the noise, crowds, or anything else around them.
+Athletes can sometimes feel like they are in the zone or in a trance-like state when they can’t hear the noise, crowds, or anything else around them.
 Many athletes who are capable of being hyperfocused do extraordinary things.

 Alternatively, the flip side of hyperfocus is that you can get too engrossed in one aspect of what you are doing, and that can get in the way of the rest of your life.
 You can end up expending valuable time and energy that takes away from the real work you need to accomplish.
 The key is to channel that one-pointed attention to useful goals.